knative/docs/serving/using-external-dns-on-gcp.md

 ### Deploy ExternalDNS

-Firstly, Choose the manifest of ExternalDNS.
+Firstly, choose the manifest of ExternalDNS.

 Use below manifest if you set up your cluster with [CloudDNS scope](#cluster-with-cloud-dns-scope).
 ```